Paraphrastic Representations at Scale: Code and Usage

 Our code base also supports functionality that allows one to read in a list of sentences and produce a saved \texttt{numpy} array of the sentence embeddings.
 We also included functionality that allows one to read in a list of sentence pairs and produce the sentence pairs along with their cosine similarity scores in an output file.
 These scripts allow our models to be used without any programming for the two most common use cases: embedding sentences and scoring sentence pairs.
 Examples of their usage with a trained model are shown in Figure~\ref{fig:bash2}.

-Second, we added a training mode for \texttt{HDF5}, allowing training data to remain on disk during training.
+Secondly, we added a training mode using \texttt{HDF5}\footnote{\url{https://docs.h5py.org/en/stable/}} format, allowing training data to remain on disk during training.
 This leads to a significant reduction in RAM usage during training, which is especially true when using more than 10 million training examples.
 Efficient training can now be done on CPU only using only a few gigabytes of RAM.

 Lastly, we also added code for preprocessing data, including scripts to download and evaluate on the STS data (English, non-English, and cross-lingual), as well as code to download and process bitext and ParaNMT automatically.
-For bitext, our scripts download the data, filter by length,\footnote{We remove sentences with the number of tokens (untokenized) smaller than 3 or greater than 100.} lowercase, remove duplicates, train a \texttt{sentencepiece} model, encode the data with the \texttt{sentencepiece} model, shuffle the data, and process the data into \texttt{HDF5} format for efficient use.
-For ParaNMT, our scripts download the data, use a language classifier to filter out non-English sentences\footnote{\url{https://fasttext.cc}}~\cite{joulin2016bag}, filter the data by paraphrase score, trigram overlap, and length,\footnote{We remove sentences with the number of tokens (untokenized) smaller than 5 or greater than 40.} train a \texttt{sentencepiece} model, encode the data with the \texttt{sentencepiece} model, and process the data into \texttt{HDF5} format.
+For bitext, our scripts download the data, filter the data by length,\footnote{We remove sentences with the number of tokens (untokenized) smaller than 3 or greater than 100.} lowercase, remove duplicates, train a \texttt{sentencepiece} model, encode the data with the \texttt{sentencepiece} model, shuffle the data, and process the data into \texttt{HDF5} format for efficient use.
+For ParaNMT, our scripts download the data, use a language classifier to filter out non-English sentences\footnote{\url{https://fasttext.cc}}~\cite{joulin-etal-2017-bag}, filter the data by paraphrase score, trigram overlap, and length,\footnote{We remove sentences with the number of tokens (untokenized) smaller than 5 or greater than 40.} train a \texttt{sentencepiece} model, encode the data with the \texttt{sentencepiece} model, and process the data into \texttt{HDF5} format.
 Examples are shown in Figure~\ref{fig:bash3}.